pwscup/pwssite/2020/markdown/entry_e.md

 ### [Notes]
 - The schedule is subject to change without notice due to system preparation and maintenance.
-- The final standings will be determined based on the combined results of both the preliminary and main rounds
+- The final ranking will be decided by combining the results of both preliminary and main rounds.
-- Teams that have applied for participation will be contacted with detailed rules before the start of the preliminary round.
+- We will inform the details of the contest rules to the teams before starting the preliminary game.
-- The data submitted in the contest will be released after the contest is over.
+- The data submitted in the contest will be disclosed after the contest.
-- Please refer to the PWS 2020 Privacy Policy for information on the handling of personal information.
+- Please read PWS Cup 2020 privacy policy (Japanese) regarding how we handle personal information.

-### [How to Sign Up.]
+### [How to Register]
 - Please fill out this form (to be created later) with the required information
   - We will use the information you provide to send you the information you need to participate in the contest at a later date